 A DPO is charged with the responsibility of implementing GDPR together with general data management and safety.
 In the event of litigations matters involving data, the DPO will facilitate the communication of such data to the required parties.

 GDPR insists on the position of a DPO for all businesses that handle significant personal data for EU citizens.
-However, GDPR has no specific education level for the position of the DPO, though the individual must possess the competency to handle and protect data.
-A data protection officer can be recruited from staff in your organization or any other company; moreover, a DPO can work for more than one company.
+However, GDPR has no specific education level for the position of the DPO, though the individual must possess the competence to handle and protect data.
+A data protection officer can be anyone from staff in your organization or any other company; moreover, a DPO can work for more than one company.

 The duties of a DPO comprise of